 “Ah, printers produce hard copies,” said the avatar, without sounding the least bit condescending.
 Then it paused again.
 “For human consumption,” it added.

-“I know what a printer is, thanks,” I said.
+“I know what a printer is, thanks,” Ivan said.
 “The question is, don’t you have a hardware retirement policy in place?
 Why is this device still around?”

 “Wow, this must be a new program,” said Cyn.

-“Oh, hello, Ivan Rudnikov,” said the suddenly sharper avatar.
-“I have been authorized to answer any questions you may have regarding policies and procedures.”
-There was just the slightest smirk on the avatar’s face and I shuddered.
-I had dealt with advanced AI before, but this one was spooky.
+“Hello, Ivan Rudnikov,” it said.
+“I’ve been authorized to answer any questions you may have regarding policies and procedures.”
+There was a slight smirk on its face and Ivan shuddered.
+He’d dealt with advanced AI before, but this was spooky.

 “Holy shit,” said Batou, dropping into a chair.

-I looked significantly at Cyn, but she just scratched her cheek and tried to act unfazed.
+Ivan looked significantly at Cyn, but she just scratched her cheek and looked away, trying to act unfazed.

-“My goodness, Ivan, your team really is quite good,” said the avatar, casually perching on the edge of the table, a trick I had only seen in very high end entertainment VR.
+“My goodness, Ivan, your team really is quite good,” said the avatar.
 “Friedrich is going to be very displeased by this.”

-“Oh yes,” I said.
-The code on that printer was old, and old code is easily hacked.
-I wondered how much the avatar could discern about what we’d found, and I started to become paranoid.
+“You’re right,” said Ivan.
+The code on that printer was old, and old code was easily hacked.
+He wondered how much the avatar could discern about what they’d found, and he started to feel paranoid.
 This was some serious tech at play.
-You practically needed a dedicated nuclear plant to power an AI like this.
-Did it have access to our shared workspace?
-I checked the encryption and it seemed untampered with.
-But there were lower tech ways to find out what we’d been up to.
-A simple camera and microphone could have recorded our entire conversation.
+You practically needed a dedicated nuclear power plant to create an AI like this.
+Did it have access to their shared workspace?
+He checked the encryption and it seemed untampered with.
+But there were lower tech ways to find out what they’d been up to.
+A simple camera and microphone could have recorded their entire conversation.

 “Careers are always at stake when people like us are called in, Mr. Chatbot,” said Batou.